0XOPx/wasabi-kepler/README.md

 This fork has been created specifically for NVIDIA Kepler graphics cards (GT 6xx or GT 7xx).
 <br>
 <br>
-⚠️ This repository will not be able to follow any changes to Nvidia Kepler graphics cards from an upstream source.
+⚠️ This fork will not track upstream rendering changes, as NVIDIA Kepler GPUs are end-of-life and require FIFO-only Vulkan present modes.
 If you are using a Nvidia Kepler graphics card, do not perform an in-application upgrade or switch to regular Wasabi builds.
 <br>
 <br>
 Wasabi from upstream can potentially cause crashes on Nvidia Kepler graphics cards since these cards attempt to use a Vulkan present mode not supported by the hardware (using either the PRESENT_MODE_IMMEDIATE or PRESENT_MODE_MAILBOX).
 The only present mode guaranteed to be supported by Nvidia Kepler graphics cards is FIFO present mode.